MicaelaLV/quiz/README.md

 # quiz
 A quiz game - a learning exercise on how to:
+- manipulate the DOM
 - deal with events
-- handle user input
-- manipulate the DOM
-- and keep track of their score
+- handle user input and keep track of their score.